 The City Manager may grant a regular or probationary employee leave of absence without pay or accrual of employment benefits, such as paid time off or seniority, for reasons other than pregnancy, disability or family care leave, for a period not to exceed ninety (90) days.
-No employee shall be authorized leave without pay if said employee has accrued leave or accrued flex time hours on the books of the City.
+No employee shall be authorized leave without pay if said employee has accrued leave or compensatory timeoff accrued on the books of the City.
 After ninety (90) days, the leave of absence may be extended if authorized by the City Council.

 No such leave shall be granted except upon written request of the employee, setting forth the reason for the request, and the approval will be in writing.
 Upon return to duty following expiration of a regularly approved leave, the employee shall be reinstated in the position held at the time leave was granted.
 Failure on the part of the employee on leave to report promptly at its expiration shall be cause for discharge.
-The depositing in the United States mail of a first class letter postage paid, addressed to the employee's last known place of address shall be reasonable notice.
+The depositing in the United States mail of a first-class letter postage paid, addressed to the employee's last known place of address shall be reasonable notice.

 Department heads may grant a regular, or probationary employee leave of absence without pay for not to exceed one (1) calendar week.
+If the leave of absence request without pay is in relation to an employee's disability accommodation, then the leave shall be determined through the interactive process on a case-by-case basis.
 Such leaves shall be reported to the Human Resources/Risk Manager.